ariafatah0711/ctf_aria/overthewire/bandit/level 19.md

 ---
-layout: default
+layout: level
 level: 19
-name_file: level
+previous: ./level 18.html
+next: ./level 20.html
 ---

-{% include level-section.html %}

 # soal
 The password for the next level is stored in a file readme in the homedirectory.
 Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.